HyperCells/HyperCells.github.io/source/contents/Tutorials/Coherent_SC_sequences.md

 qsAdjMat = ImportQuotientSequencesAdjMatString[Import["(2,8,8)-adjMat-BBG_66_sparse.hcqs"]];
 ```

 Normal subgroup tree graphs can be visualized with the high-level visualization function <code class="code-Mathematica">VisualizeQuotientSequences</code>.
 It is convenient to first consider a subgraph with genera of compactified unit cells up to genus {math}`30`, which provides an overseeable example.
-We can achieve this by passing a function to the option *VertexFilter*, which takes quotient names <code class="code-Mathematica">Tg.n</code> of the form <code class="code-Mathematica">{g, n}</code> as arguments and returns a boolean:
+We can achieve this by passing a function to the option <code class="code-Mathematica">VertexFilter</code>, which takes quotient names <code class="code-Mathematica">Tg.n</code> of the form <code class="code-Mathematica">{g, n}</code> as arguments and returns a boolean:

 ```Mathematica
 VisualizeQuotientSequences[qsAdjMat,